paulfoley/Udacity_Nanodegree-Machine_Learning/Eigenfaces-Recognition/README.md

 # Project - Eigenface Predictions

 Facial recognition is one of the most used applications of machine learning!
-To experiment with facial recognition, the [University of Massachusetts](http://vis-www.cs.umass.edu/lfw/) has provided a labeled face data set `fetch_lfw_people`.
+To experiment with facial recognition, the [University of Massachusetts](http://vis-www.cs.umass.edu/lfw/) has provided a labeled face dataset `fetch_lfw_people`.

 ## Project Overview

-In this proejct we'll use the provided `fetch_lfw_people` data set, and use a [Support Vector Machine Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) to perform facial recognition.
+In this proejct we'll use the provided `fetch_lfw_people` dataset, and use a [Support Vector Machine Classifier](http://scikit-learn.org/stable/modules/generated/sklearn.svm.SVC.html) to perform facial recognition.
 The goal of the project is to be able to predict the face of a picture the model has not yet seen.
 Also we will output a [Confusion Matrix](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.confusion_matrix.html) as well as a [Classification Report](http://scikit-learn.org/stable/modules/generated/sklearn.metrics.classification_report.html) to see how our model performed.

 ## Getting Started